douglatornell/2013-09-26-ubc/lessons/ubc-git-intro/tutorial.md

 - exercises that make sense
 - tags
-- rebasing
 - git ignore
 - git diff more
 - git reset head
-- git checkout
+- git checkout?
-- how does git merge decide what to merge? practice this?
+- using gitk for visualizing the tree a bit more...

 ## Opening

+- would like to use Jessica Kerr's video game, infinite save analogy.
+-
-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to figure out where the company should send its next planetary lander.
+(Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to figure out where the company should send its next planetary lander.
 They want to be able to work on the plans at the same time,